AlessandroVol23/kdd-cup-2019/README.md

 python ./src/data/make_dataset.py <ABSOLUTE_PATH_TO_RAW_FOLDER> <ABSOLUTE_PATH_TO_TARGET_FILE>
 ```

-After executing the script you see some output, wait till it says Preprocessing Done!
+After executing the script you see some output, wait until it says "Preprocessing Done!"

-A short description of the project.
+A short description of the project:

 Project Organization
 ------------